 Common sports and adventure activity exclusions

-Don’t assume that because a policy covers one activity, that a similar or related activity is also covered.
+Don’t assume that because a policy covers one activity, a similar or related activity is also covered.

 For example, some polices that cover canyoning exclude abseiling, even though the two are often intertwined.
 Others may cover abseiling, but not into a canyon.
 If in doubt, check the PDS.